Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/EvictionAPI.md

     ```
 2. **Admission Checks:** The API server checks if the eviction respects the PDBs and other policies.
     - If the eviction is allowed, the pod is marked for termination.
-    - If the eviction would violate a PDB, the request is denied with a `429 Too Many Requests` status.
+    - If the eviction would violate a PDB, the request is denied with a `429 Too Many Requests`.
-3. **Graceful Termination:** The kubelet on the node where the pod is running initiates the graceful shutdown process, respecting the `terminationGracePeriodSeconds` setting.
+3. **Graceful Termination:** The kubelet on the node where the pod is running initiates the graceful shutdown process, respecting the `terminationGracePeriodSeconds`.
 4. **Pod Deletion:** After the grace period, the pod is forcefully terminated and removed from the API server.

 **Example Usage:**
 - Using `kubectl` to drain a node, which internally uses the Eviction API:
     ```sh
     kubectl drain <node-name> --ignore-daemonsets --delete-emptydir-data
-    ```

-### **Pod Disruption Budgets (PDBs)**

-**Purpose:**
-- PDBs are used to limit the number of pods that can be simultaneously disrupted during voluntary operations like maintenance, upgrades, and scaling.
-They help ensure that a minimum number of pods remain available to maintain application availability.

-**Functionality:**
-- **MinAvailable:** Specifies the minimum number of pods that must be available at any time.
-- **MaxUnavailable:** Specifies the maximum number of pods that can be unavailable at any time.

-**How It Works:**
-1. **Define PDB:** Create a PDB that specifies the availability requirements for your application.
-    ```yaml
-    apiVersion: policy/v1
-    kind: PodDisruptionBudget
-    metadata:
-      name: my-app-pdb
-    spec:
-      minAvailable: 4
-      selector:
-        matchLabels:
-          app: my-app
-    ```
-2. **Enforcement:** During voluntary disruptions, Kubernetes checks the PDB to ensure that the number of disrupted pods does not exceed the specified limits.
-3. **Blocking Operations:** If a proposed operation would violate the PDB, it is either blocked or limited to ensure compliance with the PDB.

-**Example Usage:**
-- Ensuring that at least 4 pods of an application are always available:
-    ```yaml
-    apiVersion: policy/v1
-    kind: PodDisruptionBudget
-    metadata:
-      name: my-app-pdb
-    spec:
-      minAvailable: 4
-      selector:
-        matchLabels:
-          app: my-app
     ```

 ### **Comparison: Eviction API vs. PDBs**